Historic Preservation Commission

 City residents may benefit from historic preservation through:

 The benefits are achieved by preserving elements of cultural, political, social, economic and especially architectural history which fall within specially-designated individual sites, areas and the Historic District.
-See Map of Historic District for an indication of whether your property lies within its authority.
+See Map of Historic District (link above) for an indication of whether your property lies within its authority.

 EXTERIORS of historic sites, structures and sections of the City are protected from demolition, permanent damage and ill-advised alterations.
 Before commencing work, seek advice from the City of Burlington Construction Official or the Historic Commission Secretary.
 If necessary, residents or property owners will be directed to seek Commission approval in the form of a review of proposed exterior work, and issuance of a “Certificate of Appropriateness.”